spidersocks/unified-backend/content/en/faq/parent_admin_qna_examples.md

 Q: How many kids are there in a group/class?
 A: We normally have 4–6 students in a group.

-Q: Need to take leave next week.
+Q: What is your make-up/absence policy?
-A: You are entitled to 2 complimentary make‑ups for every 8 paid sessions OR 3 make‑ups for every 10 paid sessions (no extra charge).
-All courses must be completed within 3 months from the first lesson of the course.
+A: For every 8 paid classes, you are entitled to 2 free make‑ups; for every 10 paid classes, 3 free make‑ups (no extra charge).
+All courses must be completed within 3 months from the first lesson.
 We recommend taking make‑ups to stay on track.

 Q: Sorry, we cannot meet your offered timeslot.
 Any other time?
 A: The offered class is the most suitable one.
 Please note the assessment result is valid for 3 months; it becomes invalid afterwards.